Mr. Stevenson is a widely acclaimed public interest lawyer who has dedicated his career to helping the poor, the incarcerated, and the condemned.

-Mr. Stevenson has received 16 honorary degrees including degrees from Yale University, the University of Pennsylvania, Georgetown University and Washington University.
-He is the recent author of the critically acclaimed New York Times bestseller, Just Mercy, which was named by Time Magazine as one of the 10 Best Books of Nonfiction for 2014 and has been awarded several honors, including the American Library Association’s Carnegie Medal for best nonfiction book of 2015 and a 2015 NAACP Image Award.
+Mr. Stevenson has received over 50 honorary doctoral degrees, including degrees from Harvard, Yale, Princeton, the University of Pennsylvania, and Oxford University.
+He is the author of the critically acclaimed New York Times bestseller, Just Mercy, which was named by Time Magazine as one of the 10 Best Books of Nonfiction for 2014 and has been awarded several honors, including the American Library Association’s Carnegie Medal for best nonfiction book of 2015 and a 2015 NAACP Image Award.
 Just Mercy was adapted as a major motion picture and the film won the American Bar Association’s 2020 Silver Gavel Award as well as four NAACP Image Awards.
 Mr. Stevenson is also the subject of the Emmy Award-winning HBO documentary True Justice.
 He is a graduate of the Harvard Law School and the Harvard School of Government.

 A powerful true story about the Equal Justice Initiative, the people we represent, and the importance of confronting injustice, Just Mercy is a bestselling book by Bryan Stevenson that has been adapted into a feature film.

 "Each of us is more than the worst thing we've ever done."

 This HBO documentary follows Bryan Stevenson and EJI’s struggle to create greater fairness in the criminal justice system.
 It reveals how racial injustice emerged, evolved, and continues to threaten America and challenges viewers to confront it.